 «niemalsauseinander» («never apart») graduation work at Fachklasse Grafik Luzern, Leporello

 The topic of this project was freely selectable.

 This work is about the relationship between mother and its child i.e. child to its parents.
-I dealt with the moment of "ermerging from my nest/home".
+I dealt with the moment of «ermerging from my nest/home».
 During this project I was confronted with this feeling of detachment from home and the desire to step in my independency.
 So I observed myself while constantly working at home.
-I have painted my feelings, emotions and moods about detachment and attachment to my mother.
+I painted my feelings, emotions and moods about detachment and attachment to my mother.
 I tried to thematise this special split phase of my life.
 It is very personal but it is not about me or my story.
 The viewer becomes a child again and discovers a story in which he could project his own feelings and memories.
 He discovers a textual level which he can pull out.
-The texts integrate itself in the painting while they are closed.
+The texts integrate themselves into the painting while they are closed.
 The painting is printed on paper and the paper is glued on carton and that in turn is clued on linen fabric.
 The Leporello is arbitrarily collapsible and offers many new compositions of the long painting.
 A slip case is furthermore the symbol of the nest, the womb.
 I realised after this work, that you don't really emerge from your egg, you just change the relationship to many things.
 You don't detach from your mother you just develop yourself and maybe one day you will be a mother and you have to detach yourself from your child.

 An editorial developed after a school trip to London with illustrations and texts from me and my classmates / 2016